How do you teach your child to ‘give’?

 Giving is one of the core aspects of understanding the value of money – but it often gets overlooked.
-At this time of year - when we’re focused on what we want for Christmas and spending lots of money on our loved ones - why not take the time to teach your son or daughter a little bit about giving back?
+When we’re focused on what we want for Christmas or Birthdays and spending lots of money on our loved ones - why not take the time to teach your son or daughter a little bit about giving back?
 Here are 4 things you can do to really help them get to grips with the real meaning of ‘giving’.

 Donate to a good cause online